Running Spin Applications

 Spin’s watch command rebuilds and restarts Spin applications whenever files change.
 You can use the spin watch command in place of the spin build and spin up commands, to build, run and then keep your Spin application running without manual intervention while staying on the latest code and files.

-The watch command accepts valid Spin up options and passes them through to spin up for you when running/rerunning the Spin application.
+The watch command accepts valid spin up options and passes them through to spin up for you when running/rerunning the Spin application.
 E.g. spin watch --listen 127.0.0.1:3001

 By default, Spin watch monitors: